bcosynot/glin/README.md

-# **Glin**
+# **Seev**
 *Your worklog, without the work.*

 ---

-## Why Glin?
+## Why Seev?

 As an experienced developer, you know the drill: daily standups, sprint updates, performance reviews, knowledge transfer.
 You spend hours *doing* the work, but documenting it?
 That's where the friction starts.

-**Glin solves this.** It's an [MCP server](https://modelcontextprotocol.io/) that automatically builds your worklog from tools you're already using:
+**Seev solves this.** It's an [MCP server](https://modelcontextprotocol.io/) that automatically builds your worklog from tools you're already using:

 - **Your git commits** — the actual code changes you makey
 - **Pull requests** — PRs you authored and reviewed
 - **Your AI assistant conversations** — the context, decisions, and problem-solving

 No manual logging.
 No "what did I even do today?" moments.
-Glin captures your flow of work transparently and turns it into clean, searchable records.
+Seev captures your flow of work transparently and turns it into clean, searchable records.

 ### What You Get